How A Water Jet Cutter Works

 Abrasive Waterjet Cutting Adds abrasive particles to the water stream for enhanced cutting power.
 Suitable for harder materials.
 Metals, stone, composites

-Pure waterjet cutting
+Pure waterjet cutters

 This focused high-velocity water stream enables precise cutting while maintaining the structural integrity of soft materials, making it a particularly ideal solution for rubber cutting and other industries such as automotive, textiles, and food processing, where non-destructive and clean cutting is crucial.

-Abrasive waterjet cutting
+Abrasive waterjet cutting machines

 The garnet particles are added to the high-pressure water stream, significantly enhancing the cutting force by introducing abrasive grit into the mix.
 This abrasive waterjet, when combined with the high-speed water stream, creates a powerful cutting action that can penetrate materials of varying hardness.